yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_rag/basic_rag.md

 RAG is a technique that combines the powerful language understanding generation capabilities of LLMs with the information retrieval ability of a retrieval system/search engine.
 This hybrid approach aims to leverage the strengths of both systems to produce more accurate, up-to-date, and verifiable outputs.

 The **RAG** framework is built upon four fundamental components [{numref}`chapter_rag_fig_rag_framework_demo`]:
-* **Data Source**, which involves the collection of public or private data relevant to the domain of interest.
+* **Data Collection**, which involves the collection of public or private data relevant to the domain of interest.
 Data can come from a large variety of sources and from different modalities.
 * **Indexing building**, which transforms data source into a format that enables efficient retrieval and knowledge integration.
 For example, one can split a document into multiple chunks, and encode each of them into dense embedding vectors (for dense retrieval) or inverted index (for sparse retrieval).
 Indexing building is usually done offline.
 * **Retrieval**, which is the process of extracting relevant paragraph/chunks from the index in response to a query.
 This step involves online query understanding and processing - transform the query into embedding vector (for dense retrieval) or terms (for sparse retrieval) and retrieving documents using query vectors or terms.
 * **Generation**, which involves using the retrieved information along with the language model's inherent knowledge to produce a response.
 This step leverages the power of large language models to understand context, integrate the retrieved information, and generate coherent and relevant text.